 On Campus Drop-In Sessions

-As the end of term is fast approaching and many of you may have assessments due.
+Welcome to Term 2!
 Do you have a burning question about how to get started, or structuring your work, or (the always dreaded!) referencing?
+Why not ask those questions early in the term?
 Academic Skills is hosting a drop-in service at lunch times this week to help answer these questions and more.
 Bring along your assignment and the instructions to the ground floor of the Library in the Help Zone, and look for the big yellow banner.

 Book an Online One-to-One